DusatkoVojtech/mod_authz_opa/DIRECTIVES.md

 **OpaVarsArray** array - specifies the name of the array under which the variables should be sent (default: vars)

-**OpaSendVarJSON** var1 var2 var3 ... - specifies that the values of these variables are JSON objects or arrays and should be sent to OPA directly
+**OpaSendVarJSON** var1 var2 var3 ... - specifies that the contents of these variables should be interpreted as JSON values and sent to OPA directly

 ## Custom